Ristolive/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 0.
-Script that prints the absolute path name of the current working directory.
+pwd	 Script that prints the absolute path name of the current working directory. ls	 Display the contents list of a your current directory